apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Samsung Galaxy S24 Ultra gets $150 off on Best Buy with extra freebie**
+**I'm A Colorectal Cancer Doctor.
+Here Are 5 Things I'd Never Do.**

-You can read more about it [here](https://www.dexerto.com/tech/samsung-galaxy-s24-ultra-gets-150-off-on-best-buy-with-extra-freebie-2568582/).
+You can read more about it [here](https://www.huffpost.com/entry/colorectal-cancer-prevention_l_65e1e971e4b013678e14fae7).

 ## Requirements
 - Python 3.8